Articles | Volume 24, issue 7

 ED: Publish subject to technical corrections (14 Jun 2024) by Paolo Tarolli

-The Revised Infinite Slope Model (RISM) is proposed using the equal differential unit method and correcting the deficiency of the safety factor increasing with the slope increasing when the slope is larger than 40°, as calculated using the Taylor slope infinite model.
-The intensity–duration (ID) prediction curve of the rainfall-induced shallow loess landslides with different slopes was constructed and can be used in forecasting regional shallow loess landslides.
+The outstanding wok of the manuscript is a new Revised Infinite Slope Model (RISM) was proposed using equal differential unit method and corrected the deficiency that the safety factor increases with the slope increasing when the slope is larger than 50° calculated using the Taylor slope infinite mode which is an innovative work.
+Meanwhile, the intensity-duration (I-D) prediction curve of the rainfall-induced shallow loess landslides under different slopes was constructed combined with the characteristics of rainfall infiltration and RISM, it is the first time propose the intensity-duration (I-D) prediction curve based on physical method.